VersusFacit/LearningComputer/README.md

   <strong>LearningComputer</strong> is building toward a small but sharp task system:
   a read-only task viewer first, then a CRUD app, then something agent-pluggable and trend-aware later.

+  <sub>In 0079 of 機動戦Gundams's Universal Century, the RX-78-2 Gundam is equipped with a learning computer that accumulates combat data to improve performance over time.</sub>
 </p>

 > [!NOTE]